If You Have Won the Game Quit Playing with Money You Really Need

 Say you want ten years of “safer money.”
 If we want ten years x 2% = 20% of the money in safer assets, then our goal asset allocation depends on portfolio size.
 If you have oversaved, your asset allocation is 80/20 or 90/10.

 Remember, 80/20 sounds risky (compared to a “traditional” retirement portfolio), but you have ten years of safer money.
 And this doesn’t even include the dividends.
-Of course, you spend dividends rather then invest them.
-You pay 15% tax to have them, but it keeps up the cash reserves.
+Of course, you spend dividends rather than invest them.
+You pay a 15% tax to have them, but it keeps up the cash reserves.

 Why 80/20 is the New 60/40

 Think about the “traditional” 60/40 portfolio for a “traditional” retiree.
-Assume a 4% withdrawal rate and ten years of safer money, which is 4 x 10 = 40%.
-So the traditional 60/40 has ten years of safer money, just like your 80/20 has because of a lower withdrawal rate.
+Assume a 4% withdrawal rate and ten years of safer money, 4 x 10 = 40%.
+So, the traditional 60/40 has ten years of safer money, just like your 80/20 has because of a lower withdrawal rate.

 How Long do you Keep your “Safer Money” Once Retired